General Program Overview

 The production program at San Diego State is made up of 6 main season shows each year and a large number and variety of student productions.
 We offer an MFA in Musical Theatre and produce two musicals each season.
 The remaining four shows are chosen to provide a well-rounded theatre experience for our students.
 Often they include a contemporary piece, a Shakespeare or similar production, a show that reflects the diversity of our student body, and perhaps an international script.

 The Design Showcase is held at the end of the school year and allows our students to "showcase" their work for industry professionals.
-It is a time for our students polish and display their portfolios, often resulting in professional design opportunities.
+It is a time for our students to polish and display their portfolios, often resulting in professional design opportunities.
 Graduate and advanced undergraduate design and technology students have the chance to demonstrate the artistry and craftsmanship necessary for the success of all productions.
 Being displayed are various class projects as well as actualized production work from the current theatre season.
 The work representing the students' design ideas and technical skills include: sketches, models, photos, hand and computer renderings and actual costumes.

 Our alumni are working in widely diverse areas of the entertainment industry: film, television, education, themed entertainment, consulting and services, and, of course, theatre.
-Several have offered to post their website addresses so that you may view their work.